laithrasheed/Master_of_Science_in_Data_Science/Elective Courses/Project Management/Project Planning and Execution/Readme.md

 ### Week 1    | Project Schedule

-In this module, you will learn the process of planning and documenting the project schedule.
-You will also learn how to estimate the durations of project activities.

 #### Learning Objectives
 - Apply Project management tools to develop a project schedule
 - Determine the critical path of a project